tighten/ozzie/README.md

 ]
 ```

+You can see you'll define the GitHub namespace, the GitHub project name, and the GitHub usernames of all of its maintainers.

+### Daily Caching

-The scores for each project are recorded in a daily snapshot (for historical comparison) using the `snapshot:today` command.
-This can be run manually, but it's also scheduled to run daily.
-Make sure to [set up the scheduler cron job](https://laravel.com/docs/scheduling) on any server where this project is deployed.
+Every time the `php artisan snapshot:today` command is run, it captures the scores for each project (for historical comparison).

+If you're using the scheduler, it'll already be scheduled to run every day (see the docs for how to [set up the scheduler cron job](https://laravel.com/docs/scheduling)).

-By default, re-running the command will not update the day's existing snapshots.
-To override this behavior, use the `-f` flag, which will create any missing snapshots for the day and update all existing snapshots.
+By default, re-running the command on the same day will not update the day's existing snapshots.
+To override this behavior, use the `-f` flag, which will both create any missing snapshots for the day *and* update all existing snapshots for the day.

 ```bash
 php artisan snapshot:today -f